flutter-tizen/flutter-tizen/doc/configure-device.md

-# Developing for watch and TV devices over Wi-Fi
+# Configuring Tizen devices for development

-In order to install and test Flutter apps on your watch or TV device, you have to first enable the connection between the device and your host machine.
+To debug Flutter apps on your Tizen device (watch or TV), you need to configure a TCP/IP connection between the device and your host PC using Wi-Fi.

 1. Make sure the host and the target device are on the same network (connected to the same access point).